CospanDesign/nysa/docs/boards.rst

 Dionysus
 --------

-A Spartan 6 LX9 attached to a host computer through a 25MBs interface
+A Spartan 6 LX9 attached to a host computer through a USB 2.0 FIFO capable of data throughput of up to 25MBs

 .. image:: _static/dionysus_board.png
     :target: _static/dionysus_board.png